 The diet is styled after the well-known Mediterranean Diet, combined with the DASH diet which is specifically aimed at reducing high blood pressure.
 Additionally, the MIND Diet brings modifications based on the most compelling findings in the diet-dementia field.

-Proof for the benefits of the MIND diet comes from data from 960 people from 40 retirement communities.
+Proof of the benefits of the MIND diet comes from data from 960 people from 40 retirement communities.
 During the nine-year study, participants had an annual clinical evaluation to determine their cognitive state and completed a dietary questionnaire to determine their consumption of different foods.

 There were two ground-breaking findings.
 The first was about the rate of cognitive decline.
 For those who scored highest in terms of eating according to the MIND diet, their brains were 7.5 years younger in terms of cognitive decline, compared to those who had the least adherence to the MIND diet.
-That is a very significant slow-down in cognitive decline!
+That is a very significant slowdown in cognitive decline!

 The second ground-breaking finding was about the reduced risk of Alzheimer's Disease.
 Those who scored highest in terms of eating according to the MIND diet had a 53% reduction in the rate of developing Alzheimer's Disease, compared with those who had the least adherence to the MIND diet.
-Even for those who had a moderate adherence to the MIND diet had a significant 35% reduction in Alzheimer's rate compared to those who had the least adherence to the MIND diet
+Even those who had a moderate adherence to the MIND diet had a significant 35% reduction in Alzheimer's rate compared to those who had the least adherence to the MIND diet.

-So what exactly is the MIND diet?
+So, what exactly is the MIND diet?
 It is based on eating from 10 food groups, as shown below:

 - Green, leafy vegetables: Aim for six or more servings per week.
 This includes kale, spinach, cooked greens and salads.

 - All other vegetables: Eat another non-starchy vegetable in addition to the green leafy vegetables at least once a day.